Ready to restore sanity to your house? These safe, all-natural baby teething remedies really work to ease teething pain for good.

 - Make a tea: Any of these herbs can be made into a tea, which can be used to dampen a washcloth before freezing.

-- Give as a beverage: To make a tea, boil water and steep 1 tsp of herbs in 10 oz, of water for 6–7 minutes.
-Let cool fully before serving to baby.
+- Give as a beverage: To make a tea, boil water and steep 1 tsp of herbs in 10 ounces of water for 6–7 minutes.
+Let cool fully before serving to baby in a bottle or with a syringe.

 - Rub directly onto gums: To make an herbal infusion that can be rubbed directly onto the gums, place herbs in a small saucepan and cover with olive oil.
 Simmer on low for 4-6 hours.
 Strain and store in the refrigerator.
 Dab some cool oil onto baby’s gums as needed.

-Teething isn’t fun, but luckily there are lots of things you can do to help baby cope.
-Start with optimal health to alleviate excess inflammation.
-Then try some of these simple and natural teething remedies to help relieve pain at the gums.
+Luckily there are lots of things you can do to help baby cope.
+Try some of these simple and natural teething remedies to help relieve pain at the gums.
+And don’t underestimate the importance of overall health to alleviate excess inflammation.
 Soon, baby will be back to normal… until the next tooth comes in!

 How About You?